Canada's Gushue heads to Pan Continental semifinal with 7-0 record | TSN

 Gushue, from St. John's, N.L., closed out the win by making a double-takeout for a single in the 10th end.

-His team of vice Mark Nichols, second Brendan Bottcher and lead Geoff Walker were unbeaten in round-robin play at 7-0.
+His team of vice Mark Nichols, second Brendan Bottcher and lead Geoff Walker was unbeaten in round-robin play at 7-0.
 Canada will play Japan's Shinya Abe in the semifinals on Thursday evening.

+"The biggest thing is just to keep the momentum going," Walker said.
+"You don't want to fall into bad habits and take any game or shot lightly.

+"You want to keep doing your thing and keep building on getting better and better."

 Japan (4-3) fell into fourth place after dropping an 8-2 decision to American John Shuster (6-1), who will meet Xu (4-3) in the other semifinal.